zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

 They help track the different versions and configurations of each model and enable reproducibility.
 By storing metadata such as version, configuration, and metrics, model registries help streamline the management of trained models.
-In ZenML, model registries are Stack Components that allow for easy retrieval, loading, and deployment of trained models.
+In ZenML, model registries are Stack Components that allow for the easy retrieval, loading, and deployment of trained models.
 They also provide information on the pipeline in which the model was trained and how to reproduce it.

 ## Model Registry Concepts and Terminology

-To handle and manage the concepts of model groups, versions, and stages, in a consistent way regardless of the underlying registry tool or platform being used.
+ZenML provides a unified abstraction for model registries through which it is possible to handle and manage the concepts of model groups, versions, and stages in a consistent manner regardless of the underlying registry tool or platform being used.
+The following following concepts are useful to be aware of for this abstraction:
-ZenML provides a unified abstraction for model registries by defining the following concepts:

-* **ModelRegistration**: ModelRegistration: A logical grouping of models that can be used to track different versions of a model.
+* **ModelRegistration**: A logical grouping of models that can be used to track different versions of a model.
 It holds information about the model, such as its name, description, and tags, and can be created by the user or automatically created by the model registry when a new model is logged.

 * **ModelVersion**: A specific version of a model identified by a unique version number or string.
 It holds information about the model, such as its name,